mrbox/jquery-multirecaptcha/README.md

 -------

 You need to run with any webserver.
-On any unix with Python installed, you can run a command `python -m SimpleHTTPServer` and the example will be accessible on the url `http://127.0.0.1:8000`
+On any unix with Python installed, you can run a command `python -m SimpleHTTPServer` in the examples directory and the example will be accessible on the url `http://127.0.0.1:8000`